Hepatocellular carcinoma: Risk factors

 Since HCC mostly occurs in people with cirrhosis of the liver, risk factors generally include factors which cause chronic liver disease that may lead to cirrhosis.
-Still, certain risk factors are more highly associated with HCC than others.
+Certain risk factors are more highly associated with HCC than others.
 For example, while heavy alcohol consumption is estimated to cause 60–70% of cirrhosis, the vast majority of HCC occurs in cirrhosis attributed to viral hepatitis (although there may be overlap).
 Recognized risk factors include: